ergoplatform/ergo-lib-wasm/README.md

 Low level AVL+ tree library for interacting with trees off-chain.

+### scorex-buffer

+Cursor buffers implementing ZigZag/VLQ encoding as used for serialization on Ergo.

 ### Internal Crates

 This repository contains a few utility crates that are used throughout the repository but are not published.